Download this Glossary as a PDF

-If you are receiving a Home Care package, you have rights and responsibilities.
+If you are receiving a service as an aged care consumer, you have rights and responsibilities.
 These are outlined under the Aged Care Act 1997 and are called the Charter of Aged Care Rights.
 You will be asked to sign the Charter when commencing aged care services.

 When your contact the My Aged Care about access to aged care services, a contact centre staff member will create your Client Record.
 The client record will include your details (and carer or representative details), details about assessments and support plan, and information about service(s) received.

 Commonwealth Home Support Programme (CHSP)

 If you or your loved one needs help to stay at home and to be more independent in the community, then you may benefit from the Commonwealth Home Support Programme.
 The Commonwealth Home Support Programme provides a comprehensive, coordinated and integrated range of basic maintenance, support and care services for older people and their carers.

 Eligible older people are people aged 65 years and over and Aboriginal and/or Torres Strait Islander people aged 50 years and over.
 From 1 July 2015 Commonwealth Home Support Programme combined together the Commonwealth Home and Community Care (HACC) Program, Planned respite from the National Respite for Carers Program (NRCP), Day Therapy Centres (DTC) Program and Assistance with Care and Housing for the Aged (ACHA) Program.

 Find out more